ruby-amqp/rubybunny.info/articles/queues.md

 ## Declaring a Temporary Exclusive Queue

-To declare a server-named, exclusive, auto-deleted queue, pass "" (an empty string) as the queue name and use the `:exclusive`:
+To declare a server-named, exclusive, auto-deleted queue, pass "" (an empty string) as the queue name and use the `:exclusive` option:

 ``` ruby
 ch.queue("", :exclusive => true)